 On March 18, 2010, Mr. Wynn and Wynn Las Vegas entered into an Amended and Restated Agreement of Lease (the "SW Lease") for a villa suite to serve as Mr. Wynn's personal residence.
 The SW Lease amends and restates a prior lease.
-The SW Lease was approved by the Audit Committee of the Board of Directors of the Company.
-The term of the SW Lease commenced as of March 1, 2010 and runs concurrent with Mr. Wynn's employment agreement with the Company; provided that either party may terminate on 90 days notice.
+The SW Lease was approved by the Audit Committee of the Board of Directors of Wynn Resorts, Limited (the "Audit Committee").
+The term of the SW Lease commenced as of March 1, 2010 and runs concurrent with Mr. Wynn's employment agreement with Wynn Resorts; provided that either party may terminate on 90 days notice.
 Pursuant to the SW Lease, the rental value of the villa suite will be treated as imputed income to Mr. Wynn, and will be equal to the fair market value of the accommodations provided.
-Effective March 1, 2010, and for the first two years of the term of the SW Lease, the rental value will be \$503,831 per year.
-Effective March 1, 2012, the rental value will be \$440,000 per year based on the current fair market value as established by the Audit Committee of the Company with the assistance of an independent third-party appraisal.
+Effective March 1, 2010, and for the first two years of the term of the SW Lease, the rental value was \$503,831 per year.
+Effective March 1, 2012, the rental value is \$440,000 per year based on the current fair market value as established by the Audit Committee of Wynn Resorts with the assistance of an independent third-party appraisal.
 The rental value for the villa suite will be re-determined every two years during the term of the lease by the Audit Committee, with the assistance of an independent third-party appraisal.
-Certain services for, and maintenance of, the villa suite are included in the rental.
+Certain services for, and maintenance of, the villa suite, as well as minimal warehouse space are included in the rental.